uberjoker/uberjoker/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working on getting started with simple programs for Haiku OS.
+I'm currently trying to get working on getting started with simple programs for Haiku OS.
 The first 'trial' program I am working on is sysmon - a simple system monitor utiity for the command line, which eventually may become something like conky.

+In paralle, I am also trying to work on an app to organise photos - a desktop app.